kevald1963/milestone-3-recipe-application/README.md

    - Check git status to ensure files created/updated: `git status`.
    - Add the files: `git add .`.
    - Commit the files: `git commit -m "Deploy to Heroku."`.
-   - Pushes project to Heroku: `git push -u heroku master`.
+   - Push project to Heroku: `git push -u heroku master`.

 - **In Heroku:**
    - In Project Settings for application, set Config Vars:
-     IP: `0.0.0.0`
+     - IP: `0.0.0.0`
-     PORT: `5000`
+     - PORT: `5000`
-     MONGO_URI_BAKING_HOT: `mongodb+srv://(user):(password)@myfirstCluster-0wjbq.mongodb.net/baking_hot?retryWrites=true&w=majority`
+     - MONGO_URI_BAKING_HOT: `mongodb+srv://(user):(password)@myfirstCluster-0wjbq.mongodb.net/baking_hot?retryWrites=true&w=majority`

 ## Credits

 - Maximum temperatures for domestic ovens [The Engineering Tool Box](https://www.engineeringtoolbox.com/gas-cookers-d_130.html)
+- Code snippet: Add and Remove Fields Dynamic and Simple with jQuery [Sanwebe](https://www.sanwebe.com/snippet/add-and-remove-fields-dynamic-and-simple-with-jquery)

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for many of the recipes was copied from [Doves Farm](https://www.dovesfarm.co.uk/), though some are also my own.

 ### Media
-- The photos used in this site were obtained from ...
+- The photo used on the Home page is obtained from [Doves Farm](https://www.dovesfarm.co.uk/)

 ### Acknowledgements

-- I received inspiration for this project from X
+- I want to thank my mentor Reuben Ferrante for his enthusiasm, thoroughness and expertise in helping me complete this project.